Emmy Perry

-Emmy Perry (born September 10, 2004) is an American child actress.
+Emmy Perry (born September 10, 2004) is an American actress.

 Career

 Perry is the daughter of game designer and producer David Perry.
-She started acting in the theater, and when she was 7, shared the stage at the Greek Theater in a duet with Kristin Chenoweth.
+She started acting in the theater, and when she was seven, shared the stage at the Greek Theater in a duet with Kristin Chenoweth.
 She has had parts in TV shows including Glee.
-In 2015 she costarred with Morgan Fairchild and Jason London in the film Wiener Dog Internationals as "Kitty".
+In 2015, she costarred with Morgan Fairchild and Jason London in the film Wiener Dog Internationals as "Kitty".
 Her first lead role is in the 2017 feature film "Scales, Mermaids are Real", as Siren Phillips alongside Morgan Fairchild and Elisabeth Röhm.
 The movie is handled by VMI Worldwide.
-In 2022 she acted in the film Mid-Century as "Hannah" along with Stephen Lang (the main antagonist from the movie Avatar), also Shane West and Bruce Dern.
+In 2022, she acted in the film Mid-Century as "Hannah" along with Stephen Lang (the main antagonist from the movie Avatar), also Shane West and Bruce Dern.